Sandi Toksvig: Television presenter

 In 2012–13 Toksvig presented 1001 Things You Should Know for Channel 4 daytime.
 Toksvig began presenting the revival edition of the daytime game show Fifteen-to-One in April 2014.
 It is an hour-long instead of the original half-hour edition presented by William G. Stewart.
 After two series had been broadcast, in June 2015, Channel 4 announced that a further eight series would be made, hosted by Toksvig until the revived series ended on 28 June 2019.

 Toksvig took over from Stephen Fry as host of QI, making her "the first female presenter of a British mainstream TV comedy panel show", a fact she found extraordinary in 2016.
 Her first appearance as host (or Bantermeister) was the first episode of the show's series "N", which was broadcast on 21 October 2016.

-On 16 March 2017 she was announced as the new co-presenter of The Great British Bake Off on Channel 4, alongside Noel Fielding.
+On 16 March 2017, she was announced as the new co-presenter of The Great British Bake Off on Channel 4, alongside Noel Fielding.
 They replaced the previous hosts, Sue Perkins and Mel Giedroyc.
 In January 2020, she announced she was leaving the show to focus on other work commitments, and was replaced by Matt Lucas.

 Toksvig presented Channel 4's four-part travel series Extraordinary Escapes with Sandi Toksvig, which premiered on 10 February 2021.
 In December 2021, Channel 4 renewed the series for a second series, which premiered on 17 February 2022.
+Series three premiered on 7 June 2023.
+She also presented The Great Big Tiny Design Challenge on Channel 4 which premiered in 2022.

+In January 2025, Toksvig presented "Sandi's Great British Woodland Restoration"; a Channel 4 three-part documentary series.